Environmental Education

 Gardeners at Cedar Creek Corrections Center load compost into a wheelbarrow.
 Photo by Erica Turnbull.

-SPP staff at Evergreen worked with numerous partners to develop a 2-credit Foundations in Composting course that builds on previous work in Washington State prisons and aims to provide foundational knowledge of composting science, techniques, and applications.
+Foundations in Composting is a 2-credit course that builds on previous work in Washington State prisons and aims to provide foundational knowledge of composting science, techniques, and applications.
 The course provides education and training for small- to large-scale composting programs.
-The Foundations in Composting course is developed for the classroom or similar teaching and learning spaces with opportunities for hands-on learning.
+The Foundations in Composting course is developed for the classroom or similar teaching and learning spaces with a culminating project and opportunities for hands-on learning.
 This course is flexible, designed for the corrections environment, and can be led by a peer facilitator, other instructor, or volunteer.
-Students who complete this class and all required components will receive a Document of Completion which can be used to obtain transferrable college credit from The Evergreen State College.
+Students who complete this class and all required components will receive transferrable college credit from The Evergreen State College.

 Workshop series coordinator Erica Benoit leads a nature illustration workshop at Coyote Ridge Corrections Center.
 Photo by Joslyn Rose Trivett.

-Workshops were enthusiastically received and we heard many requests for more topics and more events.
-Once we are able to re-start the program, share your expertise in science or sustainability by contacting spp@evergreen.edu.
+Workshops received enthusiastic support and we continue to hear many requests for more topics and more events.
+If you are interested in sharing your expertise in science, art, culture, or nature, please reach out by contacting spp@evergreen.edu.

 Roots of Success (2013-2023)